Tunable 300 W single-frequency 2 micron fiber amplifier

 The high power amplifier utilizes 3.46 m of Tm-doped LMA double-clad fiber (Coherent, LMA-TDF-25P/250-HE) with a cladding absorption of 11.4 dB/m at 793 nm and featuring a pedestal.
-The fiber is forward-pumped by two high brightness diodes with a total output of 880 W near 792 nm at full power when operated at 18$^{\circ}$ C. In this configuration, the TDFA is not pump-limited, and the pumps are operated at a lower current resulting in an output power <650 W with a wavelength near 789 nm.
+The fiber is forward-pumped by two high brightness diodes with a total output of 880 W near 792 nm at full power when operated at 18$^{\circ}$ C. In this configuration, the MOPA is not pump-limited, and the pumps are operated at a lower current resulting in an output power <650 W with a wavelength near 789 nm.
 The Tm fiber is spooled onto a cold plate with a spiral groove kept at 18 C. The input splice, coated in low index polymer, is placed on the cold plate.
 The end of the gain fiber is angle-cleaved to $\sim$10$^{\circ}$ to reduce back reflections.
 So that the entire gain fiber is actively cooled, the fiber output is secured directly onto the cold plate with the final $\sim$2 mm of the fiber extending past the edge of the cold plate.
 The entirety of the gain fiber is covered in thermal compound to aid in cooling, except for the final $\sim$1 mm with stripped coating before the fiber termination.
 Neither a passive delivery fiber nor a fiber pump-dump/cladding light stripper are used.
-Instead, a long-pass dichroic mirror removes residual pump light from the signal beam in free space directly after a 50 mm focal length 2 \textmu m AR-coated collimating lens.
+Instead, a long-pass dichroic mirror removes and allows measurements of residual pump light from the signal beam in free space directly after a 50 mm focal length 2 \textmu m AR-coated collimating lens.
+Less than 1 W (representing >99\% pump absorption) of residual pump light was measured at high power across the tunable range.